Why A Women’s College Matters

 Women’s college grads report higher degrees of satisfaction

 At CSB, 96 percent of our alumnae rate their experience as good or excellent.
 Over the last 25 years, over 90 percent report they would choose Saint Ben’s again if they could start college over.

-Kathryn Enke, Ph.D., is a Saint Ben's alumna and the Chief of Staff in the College of Saint Benedict President's Office.
+Kathryn Enke, Ph.D., is a Saint Ben's alumna and former Chief of Staff in the College of Saint Benedict President's Office.